Skip to main content

 4

-Heat a large frying pan over a medium-high heat and add enough oil to coat the base.
-When the oil is hot, place a few lentil balls in the pan and flatten with a spatula until 1cm thick.
-Cook until golden and cooked through, 3-4 minutes each side.
+Heat a large frying pan over a medium-high heat and add enough olive oil to coat the base of the pan.
+When the oil is hot, add the lentil patties and cook until golden and cooked through, 3-4 minutes each side.
 Transfer to a plate lined with paper towel.
-Repeat with the remaining balls.

-TIP: Let the patties get firm before trying to flip them and add extra oil if needed to prevent sticking.
+TIP: Let the patties get firm before trying to turn them over, add extra oil if needed to prevent sticking.
+TIP: If your pan is getting crowded, cook in batches for the best results!

 Make the salad